-Devon County Council has £43.052 million funding for highway maintenance in 2020/21.
-This is broken down for planned repairs to highways; repairing safety defects, salting roads in winter, street lighting, repairing drains, cutting grass and other operations.
+Devon County Council’s highway maintenance budget is broken down for planned repairs to highways; repairing safety defects, salting roads in winter, street lighting, repairing drains, cutting grass and other operations.

 Funding for Devon County Council’s Highways and Traffic Management service is either a capital or a revenue allocation.